 – The choice available in the practical work from acting to puppet making, set design to make-up.

-- The fact that students are assessed for contribution and ability during the preparation period of their final piece, as well as the design or performance itself.
+– The fact that students are assessed for contribution and ability during the devising process of their assessed performance, as well as the design or performance itself.

-- The opportunity to work collaboratively and the opportunity to communicate creatively.
+– The opportunity to work collaboratively and to communicate creatively.

 – It’s potential for a vocational career path.

 This specification helps students to develop their: